coleschuelke/game-engine/doc/tournament-setup.md

 ```

 ## Create a remote GitLab repository for the Vision Test
-Follow steps similar to the above to create your team's remote repository for
-the tournament's Vision Test.
+The Vision Test is not connected with the `game-engine` repository.
+You will develop your code for the Vision Test in an entirely separate repository.
+Follow steps similar to the above to create your team's remote repository for the tournament's Vision Test.
 Name the remote repository `balloon-locator`.
 Rename your local `lab5-aerial-robotics` repository `balloon-locator`.

 As before,
 - Add your team members as Maintainer and the TA as Reporter to the remote repository.